stefanibus/ACE_PaneEditorWithMogoDB/README.md

 ## caveats
-You will need to register with surfly.com and grab an API TOKEN.
-Also: Bear in mind the JavaScript-Injection will not work on your localhost machine due to CORS-restriction.
+for the proxy-service to work you will need to register with surfly.com and grab an API TOKEN.
+Also: Bear in mind the JavaScript-Injection will not work on your localhost machine due to CORS-restriction, you may install NGrok to circumvent this restriction.
+If you merely aim to look at the result without your Injections, that will work via http://localhost

-#ENDE ENDE ENDE ENDE ENDE